 WMMB Offers Safe Quality Food (SQF) Audit Program Training Workshop

-The Wisconsin Milk Marketing Board announces two (2) regional workshops entitled "Implementing SQF".
+The Wisconsin Milk Marketing Board announces a regional workshop entitled "Implementing SQF".
 This course is designed to provide participants with detailed knowledge and understanding of SQF Code.
 The first part of this two-day course provides a general overview of the process of preparing your facility for SQF certification.
 The second day describes the necessary processes and procedures for implementing the required elements of the SQF Code, Edition 7.2.
 Jim Van Ells from NSF Center for Public Health Education will again provide the technical training for the workshop.

 SQF Edition 7.2 becomes effective July 3, 2014.
 Some significant changes include:

 - Surveillance audits will be scored audits.
 After a surveillance audit, the SQF database will be updated to reflect the surveillance audit score.
 This means that a supplier who has failed a recertification audit will not carry an F grade in the database after it achieves a passing score on a surveillance audit.
 This also means that a supplier can now fail a surveillance audit, which will result in suspension of its certificate.

 - With a few exceptions such as seasonal and multisite operations, all certified suppliers will have an unannounced audit once per three-year cycle.